-PWYP’s core objective is for companies to “publish what you pay” and for governments to “publish what you earn” as a necessary first step towards a more accountable system for the management of natural resource revenues.
+Two of PWYP’s objectives, for companies to “publish what you pay” and for governments to “publish what you earn”, are necessary first steps towards a more accountable system for the management of natural resource revenues.
 If companies disclose what they pay, and governments disclose the receipt of such revenues, then civil society in resource-rich countries have a greater chance of comparing the two and thus holding their governments accountable for the management of this valuable source of income.

-The EITI provides an internationally recognised framework for companies to publish what they pay and for governments to disclose what they receive.
-The multi-stakeholder nature of the Initiative at both national and international levels has provided a valuable space for civil society representatives to engage in dialogue with their government and company counterparts.
+The multi-stakeholder nature of the initiative at both national and international levels has provided a valuable space for civil society representatives to engage in dialogue with their government and company counterparts.

 Due to the voluntary nature of the EITI however, PWYP recognizes that the initiative’s principles will not capture all key resource rich-countries around the world.
 PWYP thus also advocates for mandatory mechanisms to require revenue disclosure, through, for example, accounting standard reforms and stock market listing regulations.

-For more information please contact Sophia Harding, PWYP Programme Officer, by email
+For more information please contact Marinke van Riet, International Director by email

 or on +44 20 7031 0716.